Half-Shot/bark-spec/PROPOSAL.md

 This should allow for other clients to understand what is being said even if they don't understand the microblog format.

 Room naming is more tricky due to the variety of permissions that users may be allowed.
-The bark client will create a room for the user on their homeserver (this would be a requirement) upon login to the client if it does not exist.
+The Bark client will create a room for the user on their homeserver (this would be a requirement) upon login to the client if it does not exist.
 The rooms name would be 'Bark - DisplayName' which would be searched for upon each login.
 You can set whatever permissions you want for this room to make it discoverable or not.

 People who wish to add you may do so by either typing in your rooms alias if it has one, or your internal ID if not.
 The idea behind using this system is that we can provide the users a way to keep total control of their content via the rooms permissions control.